Freshwater Salinization Working Group

 Global Review of Salinization Imacts

-Project participants include scientists from Virginia Tech, University of Virginia, Virginia Dept of Environmental Quality, Hollins College, and UIO: Paul Angermeier, Carl Zipper, Sally Entrekin, Joshua Mouser, Abigail Belvin, Stephen Plont, Amanda Pennino, Chris Robinson, Lucy B. Smith, Jyoti Thapa, and Rich Walker (lead).
+Project participants included scientists from Virginia Tech, University of Virginia, Virginia Dept of Environmental Quality, Hollins College, and UIO: Paul Angermeier, Carl Zipper, Sally Entrekin, Joshua Mouser, Abigail Belvin, Stephen Plont, Amanda Pennino, Chris Robinson, Lucy B. Smith, Jyoti Thapa, and Rich Walker (lead).

 Freshwater Salinization Reading Group